IntelSoftware/AIGamedevToolkit/Documentation~/Getting Started HDRP.md

 ![toolkit-inference-feature-window](images/getting-started-hdrp/toolkit-inference-feature-window.png)

-Unsafe code can be enabled in the the Player Settings, just like when using the Built-in Render Pipeline
+Unsafe code can be enabled in the the Player Settings, just like when using the Built-in Render Pipeline.

 ![scroll-to-unsafe-code-option](images/getting-started-hdrp/scroll-to-unsafe-code-option-hdrp.png)